 |---|---|---|---|

-To understand today's distinction, it is useful to briefly trace the evolution of the discipline.
+To understand today's distinction, it helps to briefly retrace the evolution of the discipline.

 Until the 1980s, corporate communication in Italy was essentially synonymous with the press office.
-The scope was clear: press releases, press conferences, press clippings.
-Journalists were the only intermediary between the company and the public.
+The scope was clear: press releases, press conferences, clippings.
+Journalists were the sole intermediary between the company and the public.

-In the 1990s, with globalisation and the growing complexity of business, the need emerged to manage relationships with multiple stakeholders: international investors, European regulators, local communities, and trade unions.
+In the 1990s, with globalization and growing corporate complexity, the need emerged to manage relationships with multiple stakeholders: international investors, European regulators, local communities, labor unions.
 Public relations established itself as an autonomous discipline, with the press office as one of its components.

-In 2026, the landscape is one of integrated PR: a strategic function that coordinates media relations, digital PR, stakeholder management, crisis communication, internal communication, and reputation management in a single ecosystem.
-The traditional press office remains a fundamental component, but it is no longer sufficient on its own.
+In 2026, the landscape is that of integrated PR: a strategic function that coordinates media relations, digital PR, stakeholder management, crisis communication, internal communication, and reputation management in a single ecosystem.
+The traditional press office remains a fundamental component, but is no longer sufficient on its own.

 For the press office, digital has meant: